oscharvard/pmc/README.md

 - *pmc2dash.py* - takes the input from the oai-pmh harvest, and for each harvard match, create a dc file in batch output dir

 Note that there are commands not in this repo that are part of batch creation.

+## Requirements
+These scripts require python3 and lxml